MicrosoftDocs/azure-dev-docs/articles/java/containers/containers-aks.md

 ## Set CPU requests and limits

-If you need to limit the CPU on the Kubernetes level map the vCPU core number one for one onto the CPU limits numbers.
+If you need to limit the CPU on the Kubernetes level then map the vCPU core number one for one onto the CPU limits numbers.
 E.g. map 2 vCPU cores to 2 in the kubernetes deployment file.
-Be aware that the Java process does not dynamically look at the CPU count, but rather looks at it ONLY during startup.
+Be aware that the Java process ONLY looks at the CPU count at startup but does not dynamically look at that CPU count whilst running.

 Recommendation: Our recommendation is to set CPU requests equal to CPU limits.